 Now that you have grabbed a coffee, it’s time to step outside.
 Cure Coffeehouse is just off the Elizabeth River Trail, a walking trail that connects you from downtown Norfolk, through the Freemason District and a little past Historic Ghent.
 Yes, you can bike it, but we like to use this walking trail as our guide through the city when we need a little inspiration.

 Things to know about the Elizabeth River Trail

 Keep in mind that this is not a paved path along the Elizabeth River.
 There are some surface streets you will have to cut down in order to stay on the trail.

 We suggest you use the trail as a guide when exploring the city, not as your definitive road map.
 For example, you can follow the trail into the Freemason District, but hop off to cross a bridge into Ghent to get to the Chrysler Museum of Art.

-Break something at The Perry Glass Studio
+Glass Making Demos at Perry Glass Studio

 Ok, so you won’t be breaking anything (we hope), but during a demo at The Perry Glass Studio, they will be breaking quite a bit of glass.
 It’s very exciting, no matter how old you are when you visit.

 Glass Making Demos

 I’ve been to my fair share of glass making demos.
 They are pretty routine– Here’s hot glass.
 We’ll pretend we aren’t spinning a vase or a plate.
 Surprise!
 It’s a vase/plate.
 Ok, you are done.
 Please go buy something from our shop.

 Not so at The Perry Glass Studio across from the Chrysler Museum of Art.